madelineleclair/computer-setup/README.md

 After reconfiguring your name and email, you can verify it by rerunning steps 1 and 2.

+## Git Completion

+Git completion allows you to auto complete.
+To install, run `brew install zsh-completion` for zsh and `brew install bash-completion` for bash.
+Follow the output after the installation.

 ## Software installation

 Install the following software: